pywbem/nocaselist/docs/development.rst

 * Starting a new major version (Mnew.0.0) based on the master branch
 * Starting a new minor version (M.Nnew.0) based on the master branch
-* Starting a new update version (M.N.Unew) based on the stable branch of its minor version
+* Starting a new update version (M.N.Unew) based on the master branch

 The description assumes that the `pywbem/nocaselist` Github repo is cloned locally and its upstream repo is assumed to have the Git